activescott/home-infra/containers/home-assistant/README.md

 ## Z-Wave & ZWave JS Server

-For Z-Wave support, I use a Nortek Security & Control Zigbee & Z-Wave USB Controller (model number HUSBZB-1) plugged into the USB port on the QNAP and have the USB port mapped to a [ZWave JS Server](https://github.com/zwave-js/zwave-js-server) container.
-Then Home Assistant connects to ZWave JS Server via a websocket to have a gateway to Z-Wave.
+For Z-Wave support, I use a Nortek Security & Control Zigbee & Z-Wave USB Controller (model number HUSBZB-1) plugged into the USB port on the QNAP and have the USB port mapped to a [ZWave JS Zwavejs2Mqtt](https://github.com/zwave-js/zwavejs2mqtt) container.
+Then Home Assistant connects to Zwavejs2Mqtt Server via a websocket to have a gateway to Z-Wave.

 A couple interesting notes setting up Z-Wave:

-- ZWave JS Server doesn't provide its own container so I have one defined at `containers/home-assitant/zwave-js-server.Dockerfile` and published at https://hub.docker.com/repository/docker/activescott/zwave-js-server
+- Originally I created a ZWave JS Server container defined at `containers/home-assitant/zwave-js-server.Dockerfile` and [published it](https://hub.docker.com/repository/docker/activescott/zwave-js-server).
+However, I later discovered https://github.com/zwave-js/zwavejs2mqtt and am now using that.
+For detail see it's configuration in `home-assitant-docker-compose.yml` in this repo.
-  - It is published by dockerhub listening for pushes in the github repo and building automatically.
 - The Z-Wave USB Stick only works in USB 2.0 ports - it will _not_ work in the USB 3.0 ports.
 No idea why but someone mentioned that in a thread and it was a problem for me too!
 - In the docker-compose file you can see where I map the Z-Wave USB Stick device from the host QNAP (`/dev/ttyUSB0`) to `/dev/zwave` inside of the container.
 - To get the USB Stick to work, use `insmod /usr/local/modules/cp210x.ko` (no output appears, but `/dev/ttyUSB0` appears when doing `ls -l /dev/tty*`).
   - I have this set up in the QNAP host as part of some autorun script that QNAP supports. **TODO:** Document where that file is!

 ### Publishing activescott/zwave-js-server Docker Hub